simulogics/prosperousuniverse-docs/content/wiki/faq/_index.md

 - With a FREE/BASIC account, you can upgrade up to HQ level 5.
 - With a PRO account, you can upgrade an infinite amount of times.
 The costs of HQ upgrades does go up, however.

-If your account degrades from PRO to Basic, you maintain your existing HQ level but cannot upgrade until you have PRO again.
+If your account degrades from PRO to Basic, you maintain your existing HQ level but can’t upgrade until you have PRO again.

 ### Is there a way to know the costs of future HQ levels?